-1. Prior to Commencing Injection Under This Permit in Existing, Sidetrack or Replacement Wells
+1. Prior to Commencing Injection

-Injection operations pursuant to this permit shall not commence until either C.1.a. or C.1.b. is satisfied:
+Injection operations pursuant to this permit may not commence until:

 - a.
-Construction is complete and the Permittee has submitted two copies of COMPLETION FORM FOR INJECTION WELLS (EPA Form 7520-9), see APPENDIX A; and - (1) The Director or authorized representative has inspected or otherwise reviewed the new, existing, sidetrack or replacement injection well(s) and finds it is in compliance with the conditions of the permit; or - (2) The Permittee has not received notice from the Director or authorized representative of intent to inspect or otherwise review the new, sidetrack or replacement injection well(s) within thirteen (13) days of receiving the COMPLETION/RE-COMPLETION REPORT in which case prior inspection or review is waived and the Permittee may commence injection. - b.
-The Permittee demonstrates that the well has mechanical integrity as described in Part II.C.3 below and the Permittee has received notice from the Director or authorized representative that such a demonstration is satisfactory.
-The Permittee shall notify EPA at least four weeks prior to conducting this initial test so that an EPA representative may be present. - c.
-The Permittee has conducted a step-rate injection test (SRT) and submitted a preliminary report to EPA that summarizes the results.
+Construction is complete and the Permittee has submitted two copies of COMPLETION FORM FOR INJECTION WELLS (EPA Form 7520-9), see APPENDIX A; and - (1) The Director or authorized representative has inspected or otherwise reviewed the new, existing, sidetrack or replacement injection well(s) and finds it is in compliance with the conditions of the permit; or - (2) The Permittee has not received notice from the Director or authorized representative of intent to inspect or otherwise review the new, sidetrack or replacement injection well(s) within thirteen (13) days of receiving the COMPLETION REPORT in which case prior inspection or review is waived and the Permittee may commence injection. - b.
+The Permittee demonstrates that the well has mechanical integrity as described in Part II.C.3.
+Mechanical Integrity below and the Permittee has received notice from the Director or authorized representative that such a demonstration is satisfactory.
+The Permittee shall notify EPA at least two weeks prior to conducting this initial test so that an EPA representative may be present. - c.
+The Permittee has conducted an initial step-rate test and pressure fall-off (PFO) (or equivalent static reservoir pressure survey) and submitted a preliminary report to EPA that summarizes the results.